dotnet/docs/docs/architecture/cloud-native/rest-grpc.md

 ## Protocol Buffers

 gRPC embraces an open-source technology called [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview).
-Protocol Buffers provide a highly efficient and platform-neutral serialization format for serializing structured messages that services send to each other.
+They provide a highly efficient and platform-neutral serialization format for serializing structured messages that services send to each other.
 Using a cross-platform Interface Definition Language (IDL), developers define a service contract for each microservice.
 The contract, implemented as a text-based '.proto' file, describes the methods, inputs, and outputs for each service.
+The same contract file can be used for gRPC clients and services built on different development platforms.

 Using the proto file," the Protobuf compiler, "Protoc," generates both client and service code for your target platform.
 The code includes the following components:

 - A strongly-typed DTO (Data Transfer Object) shared by the client and service.
-- A strongly-typed base class with the required network plumbing that the remote service can inherit and extend.
+- A strongly-typed base class with the required network plumbing that the remote gRPC service can inherit and extend.
-- A client stub that contains the required plumbing to invoke the remote service.
+- A client stub that contains the required plumbing to invoke the remote gRPC service.

-At runtime, each message is serialized as a standard Protobuf representation and exchanged among the client and remote services.
+At runtime, each message is serialized as a standard Protobuf representation and exchanged between the client and remote service.
 Unlike JSON or XML, Protobuf messages are serialized as compiled binary bytes.

 The book, [gRPC for WCF Developers](https://docs.microsoft.com/dotnet/architecture/grpc-for-wcf-developers/), available from the Microsoft Architecture Site, provides in-depth coverage of gRPC and Protocol Buffers.

 ## gRPC support in .NET

-Microsoft .NET Core 3.0 includes tooling and native support for gRPC. gRPC has been seamlessly integrated into its framework with support for endpoint routing, built-in IoC, and logging.
-The open-source Kestrel web server fully supports HTTP/2 connections.
+Microsoft .NET Core 3.0 includes tooling and native support for gRPC. gRPC has been seamlessly integrated into the 3.0 framework with support for endpoint routing, built-in IoC, and logging.
+The open-source Kestrel web server supports HTTP/2 connections.
 Figure 4-20 shows a Visual Studio 2019 template that scaffolds a skeleton project for a gRPC service.
 Note how .NET Core fully supports the Windows, Linux, and macOS platforms.

 ![gRPC Support in Visual Studio 2019](./media/visual-studio-2019-grpc-template.png)